apotheon/shafd/README.md

 Where the FHS deals with overall virtual filesystem design, it does not have much to say about the choices made by applications with regard to their own auxiliary file paths unrelated to the core system.
-The XDG Base Directory Specification attempts to fill that gap.
+The XDG Base Directory Specification is a freedesktop.org project that attempts to fill that gap.

 A specification that explicitly establishes conformance to the FHS while providing a clear and portable set of guidelines for defining the default paths